ICT-Infer/timelog/README.md

 Finally, it will ask for a password for the user.
-The user created is the one you will log in as to the [Django site admin web interface](#default-django-site-admin-web-interface) so that you can administer Django accounts for you users.
+The user created is the one you will log in as to the [Django site admin web interface](#default-django-site-admin-web-interface) so that you can administer Django accounts for yourself and other users.

 ## Usage